NA3/gitlabtkgiharborintegrations/README.md

 ![](./media/image8.png){width="5.623988407699038in"
 height="2.2829232283464567in"}

-Install and configure GitLab Runner using Helm chart, associate it with Project
+Install and configure GitLab Runner using Helm chart, associate it with project
 -------------------------------------------------------------------------------

-In GitLab CI/CD, Runners run the code defined in the **.gitlab-ci.yml** pipeline definition file.
+In GitLab CI/CD, Runners run the code defined in the .**gitlab-ci.yml** pipeline definition file.
 They can be dedicated virtual machines or dedicated Kubernetes Pods that pick up build jobs through the coordinator API of GitLab CI/CD.
 A Runner can be specific to a certain